Teoscar Hernández Player Props: Mariners vs. Diamondbacks

 Teoscar Hernández At The Plate

-- Hernandez has had at least one RBI in 38.2% of his games this season (39 of 102), with more than one RBI 17 times (16.7%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 39 games this season (37.9%), Hernandez has picked up an RBI, and in 17 of those games (16.5%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

-- In 35.3% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (5.9%).
+- He has scored in 37 games this season (35.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.